clinics

 Services for patients take the following forms:

-• Help from a multidisciplinary team of health care professionals including psychiatrists, counsellors, social workers and dietitians.
+• Help from a multidisciplinary team of healthcare professionals including psychiatrists, counsellors, social workers, and dietitians.

 • Individual, couples or group psychotherapy